cgaspard/jsmvc/README.md

 ### JSMVC - Javascript Clientside MVC

-## This documentation is a bit out of date, look at the samples for now to get a better understanding.
+#### This documentation is out of date, look at the samples for now to get a better understanding.

 JSMVC is an MVC library that works by loading javascript based models, views and html based templates.

-Existing JS MVC libraries are more like templating engines instead of a true MVC setup.
-So I built this library to have a true MVC clientside library for javascript.

 This project contains a sample node server that you can run locally.
 Here is how to get it running: